scroogemcducky/pianobooth/README.md

 ### Video recording commands

 > **Note**: The following commands (`record`, `pop`, `finnish`, `theme`, etc.) require local folders and tools — MIDI source files, FluidSynth, ffmpeg, and a Playwright-compatible browser — that are not committed to the repository.
 They are intended for local/offline use only.
+For the recording you need to have a separate server up when running these commands.

 ```bash
 bun run record          # Record the next video in the queue